kinecosystem/kin-core-docs/docs/android.md

 }
 ```

-Calling `getAccount` with the existing account index, will retrieve the account stored on the device.
+Calling `getAccount` with the existing account index will retrieve the account stored on the device.

 ```java
 if (kinClient.hasAccount()) {